Leody Taveras Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.

-- The Twins have a 3.92 team ERA that ranks eighth among all league pitching staffs.
+- The Twins' 3.93 team ERA ranks seventh among all league pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs given up (149 total, 1.2 per game).
+- Twins pitchers combine to surrender 152 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- His last appearance came on Saturday against the Pittsburgh Pirates, when the right-hander threw six scoreless innings while giving up six hits.
+- The righty last pitched on Saturday against the Pittsburgh Pirates, when he went 6 2/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.